CampusVH/pult/README.md

 Okay, more technically, what is PULT?
 -------------------------------------
 PULT is a collection of small programs, mostly Unix shell scripts.
-It provides a console (in German: „Pult“:–) where the lecturer can select which visual content is offered to the audience via a web interface, *noVNC*.
+It provides a console (in German: „Pult“ :–) where the lecturer can select which visual content is offered to the audience via a web interface, *noVNC*.
 These visual contents can be a shared desktop, a camera view, an uploaded image or screenshot, or some arbitrary